hankedwards/Python-Analysis/README.md

 Along the way, I had to refresh myself on Pycharm and learn more about Plotly and and Plotly Dash.
 Also, a great tool for prototyping is Jupyter lab and Plotly Chart Editor.

 I have been working locally or using Google's Colab for prottyping.
-Now that I have several analyses, I want to share those with family and colleague.
+Now that I have several analyses, I want to share those with family and colleagues.
 Yet again, I must learn a new platform of Heroku and reacquaint myself with Git and GitHub.